raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 <hr />

 Now, you can use `localvalue` just like you did `info` in the template.
 This is a read only variable.
 You can't set values in the store by using the locally saved variable.
-To change a store's vaule, you use the `set()` method of the store.
+To change a store's value, you use the `set()` method of the store.
 This only works if the new value is different (ie: 1 instead of 0).
 But for structures, this might not always be the case.
 Be careful.

 ## Changing the Menus